Hearing protection fit-testing: Requirements and recommendations for HPD fit testing

-The Occupational Safety and Health Administration, National Hearing Conservation Association, and National Institute for Occupational Safety and Health (NIOSH) recommend it for all workers used HPD as a best practice, and describes existing testing methods and how to incorporate them in hearing conservation programs.

 Countries that have published standards recommending the use of fit testing as part of hearing conservation interventions include Argentina, Australia, Brazil, Italy, Russia, Uruguay, and Venezuela.
 A few other countries (Canada, Germany, Malaysia) and the US Department of Defense are regulating its use as part of hearing conservation interventions.
 Effective March 31, 2023, the Alberta Government added a requirement that employers fit test each employee who wears HPDs.
 A trend towards recommending HPD fit-testing as a best practice is emerging in the European Union and the USA.

-On January 2025 NIOSH published a Science Policy Update recommending employers use individual, quantitative fit testing to evaluate the attenuation received by workers from their hearing protection devices.
+In January 2025 NIOSH published a Science Policy Update recommending employers use individual, quantitative fit testing to evaluate the attenuation received by workers from their hearing protection devices.
+The Occupational Safety and Health Administration, National Hearing Conservation Association, and National Institute for Occupational Safety and Health (NIOSH) recommend it for all workers used HPD as a best practice, and describes existing testing methods and how to incorporate them in hearing conservation programs.